-- At the closing of the exchange transaction and thereafter each week until the earlier of the restructuring of the Existing Facility Agreement and July 31, 2013, an amount sufficient to enable us to maintain a consolidated unrestricted cash balance of at least \$4.0 million; - At the closing of the exchange transaction, \$25.0 million to satisfy all cash requirements associated with the exchange transaction, including agreed principal and interest payments to the holders of the 5.75% Notes as contemplated by the Existing Exchange Agreement, with any remaining portion being retained by us for working capital and general corporate purposes; - Contemporaneously with, and as a condition to the closing of, any restructuring of the Existing Facility Agreement, \$20.0 million (less any amount contributed pursuant to the commitment described above with respect to our minimum cash balance); - Subject to the prior closing of the Existing Facility Agreement restructuring, on or prior to December 26, 2013, \$20.0 million; and - Subject to the prior closing of the Existing Facility Agreement restructuring, on or prior to December 31, 2014, \$20.0 million, less the amount by which the aggregate amount of cash received by us under the first, third and fourth commitments described above exceeds \$40 million.
+- · At the closing of the exchange transaction and thereafter each week until the earlier of the restructuring of the Facility Agreement and July 31, 2013, an amount sufficient to enable us to maintain a consolidated unrestricted cash balance of at least \$4.0 million; - · At the closing of the exchange transaction, \$25.0 million to satisfy all cash requirements associated with the exchange transaction, including agreed principal and interest payments to the holders of the 5.75% Notes as contemplated by the Exchange Agreement, with any remaining portion being retained by us for working capital and general corporate purposes;

+- · Contemporaneously with, and as a condition to the closing of, any restructuring of the Facility Agreement, \$20.0 million (less any amount contributed pursuant to the commitment described above with respect to our minimum cash balance); - · Subject to the prior closing of the Facility Agreement restructuring, on or prior to December 26, 2013, \$20.0 million; and - · Subject to the prior closing of the Facility Agreement restructuring, on or prior to December 31, 2014, \$20.0 million, less the amount by which the aggregate amount of cash received by us under the first, third and fourth commitments described above exceeds \$40 million.

-The parties agreed that the Lenders may terminate the Consent Agreement if, among other things:
+The parties agreed that the lenders could terminate the Consent Agreement if, among other things:

-- The restructuring of the Existing Facility Agreement has not been consummated on or before June 28, 2013 (later extended to August 16, 2013); or - Globalstar or Thermo materially breaches any representations, warranties or covenants under the Consent Agreement, which breach is not cured (if curable) within 15 days of receipt of notice by us or Thermo, as the case may be.
+- · The restructuring of the Facility Agreement was not consummated on or before June 28, 2013 (later extended to August 16, 2013); or - · Globalstar or Thermo materially breached any representations, warranties or covenants under the Consent Agreement, which breach was not cured (if curable) within 15 days of receipt of notice by us or Thermo, as the case may be.

-Any termination of the Consent Agreement will not affect the validity of the consent to the exchange transaction, which was a condition precedent to closing the Exchange Agreement and required under the Existing Facility Agreement.
+Any termination of the Consent Agreement would not affect the validity of the consent to the exchange transaction, which was a condition precedent to closing the Exchange Agreement and required under the Facility Agreement.
 As of the date of this report, the Consent Agreement had not been cancelled.